 The PhD candidacy status indicates that a doctoral student is ready to commence the dissertation research work.
 In our department, a student is admitted to candidacy upon successfully completing all required course work (at least 60 credits) and passing the qualifying examination.
-Students need to submit the D2 form to UGS and reach to candidate status.
+Students need to submit the D-2 form to UGS and verify that UGS has officially approved it to receive candidate status.
+A student will know that he/she has officially advanced to candidacy when the "App for Candidacy" item is no longer "Pending" in his/her "To Do List", under the "Tasks" tile accessible at my.fiu.edu.

-Doctoral Dissertation Proposal defense must be completed two semesters after passing the qualifying examination with the approval of dissertation advisor.
+The proposal defense must be taken within one semester after the satisfactory completion of the qualifying examination, with the approval of dissertation advisor.
 Proposal briefly describes the prior research, current state of the art, preliminary results, hypotheses (if necessary), planned research work with anticipated contribution to the field.
-It is understood that the dissertation may evolve in directions quite different from the Dissertation Proposal, and that the proposal is not intended to restrict the normal development of a research project.
+It is understood that the dissertation may evolve in directions different from the Dissertation Proposal, and that the proposal is not intended to restrict the normal development of a research project.
 The dissertation proposal is in no way a contract between the University and the student.
 Depending on the outcome of the research, the dissertation may require substantially more work than anticipated at the stage of the dissertation proposal.
 The termination of a line of research and the adoption of a substantially new dissertation project will require the oral defense of a new proposal and approval of the proposal by the UGS.

 Students who passed the qualifying exam and started their research are strongly encouraged to defend their proposal as soon as possible.
-In our department, PhD students reach the "candidate status" after successfully defending Doctoral Dissertation Proposal.
-Per the FIU policy (380.001):
+FIU policy 380.001 states: